 Payment Card Industry (PCI) Compliance Policy

-Name: PCI DSS stands for Payment card Industry Data Security Standard, and is a worldwide security standard assembled by the Payment Card Industry Security Standards Council (PCI SSC).
+Name: PCI DSS stand for Payment card Industry Data Security Standard and is a worldwide security standard assembled by the Payment Card Industry Security Standards Council (PCI SSC).

 Purpose: The PCI DSS, a set of comprehensive requirements for enhancing payment account data security, was developed by the founding payment brands of the PCI Security Standards Council (PCI SSC).
 The PCI SSC is responsible for managing the security standards, while compliance with the PCI set of standards is enforced by the founding members of the Council: American Express, Discover Financial Services, MasterCard Worldwide and Visa Inc.

 PCI DSS includes technical and operational requirements for security management, policies, procedures, network architecture, software design and other critical protective measures to prevent credit card fraud, hacking and various other security vulnerabilities and threats.
 The standards apply to all organizations that store, process or transmit cardholder data.

 Reason for the Policy: The standards are designed to protect cardholder information of patrons that utilize a credit card to transact business with CALS.
 This policy is intended to be used in conjunction with the complete PCI-DSS requirements as established and revised by the PCI Security Standards Council.

 Entities Affected by this Policy: All departments that collect, maintain or have access to credit card information must comply with PCI policy.
 These currently include:

 - All Central Arkansas Library System (CALS) Branches and Departments